 - The second step is to select the USB stick on which we will write the operating system.
 The USB stick must have a minimum capacity of 2 GB.
 I advise you to format it first with Gparted

 - Finally, as a third step, just click on Flash to start the procedure that will take a few minutes.
 At the end your USB key will be ready and running at 100%.

 Why use Etcher instead of Unetbootin?

-As mentioned at the beginning, Unetbootin does not seem to work with Ubuntu 16.04, and the same goes for the Disk Creator application.
+As mentioned at the beginning, Unetbootin doesn't seem to work with Ubuntu 16.04, and the same goes for the Disc Creator application.
 Another positive aspect is the interface: Etcher is much more user friendly and at the same time quick to create.

-The real advantage, however, lies in checking after writing the USB stick; unlike Unetbootin, Etcher writes the USB stick and after it check integrity.
-This guarantees the perfect functioning of the bootable USB key.
+The real advantage, however, lies in the verification after writing the USB stick; unlike Unetbootin, Etcher writes the USB stick and after that check integrity.
+This ensures that the bootable USB key works perfectly.